sooyeunleanne/sooyeunleanne/README.md

-## Hi there 👋
+## Hi 👋

-I'm a **Software Developer** 👩🏻‍💻 passionate about open source projects and collaborative work.
+I'm a **Systems Design Enginnering Student** at the University of Waterloo, passionate about open source software projects and collaborative work.

 ### 💻 Technology Stack:
 - C++